wemixarchive/go-wbft/README.md

   "upgrades": null
 }
 ```
-- `croissantBlock` defines the block height at which the mont blanc hard fork occurs.
+- `croissantBlock` defines the block height at which the Croissant hard fork occurs.
 You can set it to zero for the genesis block.
 - `croissant` defines the WBFT consensus configuration.
 It consists of three sections: `wBFT`, `init`, and `upgrades`.
 - `wBFT` defines the WBFT consensus engine parameters:
 - `blockRewardBeneficiary` defines the address that will receive the block minting rewards consistently.